 - What is "the society"?

 - Is it: world country region neighborhood?

 - Here: country

 - What are acceptable values for a society?

 - Equality or liberty?

 - Some bias towards equality (often referred to as "justice") in this lecture ...

 - Equality of what (Sen 1979)?
+(Compare initial question on slide 2)

 - Chances income outcome (well-being)?

 - Introduction and background: Roemer (1996, "Theories of distributive justice")

-- Poverty violates all three criteria for equality

-- Poverty needs to be taken into account when thinking about reduction of unemployment
+- Poverty violates all three criteria for equality - Poverty needs to be taken into account when - thinking about how to reduce unemployment or inequality - designing labour or trade (or other) policies